Back to About usFirst time FAQ

 Where is the application to Nordic Paradise Camp 2026?

-You find it in the Member section when you have created a profile and joined Nordic Camp NPO.
+You find it in the Member section when you have created a profile.

 What does the camp fee cover?